Netta Muskett: Personal life

 Netta Rachel Hill was born on 1887 in Sevenoaks, Kent, England, UK.
 She was educated at Kent College, Folkestone, before became teacher of Mathematics.

 During the World War I, she joined the Voluntary Aid Detachment, and drove an ambulance in France.
 In 1916, her brother, member of the Imperial Camel Corp, was killed in Egypt.

 After the war, she worked as secretary of Lord George Riddell, 1st Baron Riddell, owner and Managing Director of the News of the World.
 In 1925, she married the widower Henry Wallace Muskett (1886–1953), who had three children from his first marriage, and they had a son, Peter Muskett, who married Judith; they had two children: Sarah-Jane and Jamie.

 During the World War II, she again served with the V.A.D where she taught handicrafts in British and American hospitals.

 She died on 29 May 1963 in Putney.

 Writing career

 She started publishing on 1927, and she continued writing until the day of her death, and her last novel, Cloudbreak, was published posthumously.
-In 2013, to celebrate the 50th anniversary of her death, her family started to published her novels as ebook through Amazon Kindle.
+In 2013, to celebrate the 50th anniversary of her death, her family started to published her novels as e-books through Amazon Kindle.